xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

 #### def __ft_sensor_iden_load__(self):

 ```
-start load identification.
+Identification the tcp load with ftsensor.
 Note:
-    1. only available if firmware_version >= 1.7.5
+    1. only available if firmware_version >= 1.8.0

 :return: tuple((code, load)) only when code is 0, the returned result is correct.
     code:  See the API code documentation for details.